Ever been on a family vacation before?

 The problem with boasting is that is usually causes someone to feel awful who hasn’t accomplished what you are boasting about.

 Boast in Jesus.
 Don’t boast in your favorite style of worship.
 Don’t boast in your favorite political party.

 Boast in the one who actually and completely unites us in every way.

 Then, you are able to follow together.

 Then, you are able to help each other on the road to heaven.

 A brother of our passed away this past week.
-I won’t give every day but know that he was an older gentleman who was had struggles with his lungs.
+I won’t give every detail, but know that he was an older gentleman who had struggles with his lungs.
 He also didn’t have a lot of family in the area.
 He lived alone.

 That’s a hard thing to go through alone.

 I had gotten the message that it wouldn’t be much longer while I was in Arizona.
 It’s hard to do bedside ministry from Arizona.
 But…here’s where following together comes in.

 One of our elders helped with a visit.